Welcome to our second edition of Off the Shelf with MJand Michelle!

 Joining me again is Soliloquy in Blue‘s Michelle Smith.
 This week, we cover a pretty varied range of titles, from Tokyopop, Yen Press, CMX, and Viz Media.
 I’ve got all shonen on the brain, thanks to this month’s Shonen Sundays, while Michelle takes a more well-rounded approach.

-MELINDA: So, Michelle, thanks for joining me here again!
+MJ: So, Michelle, thanks for joining me here again!
 What’s your first item for tonight’s discussion?

 MICHELLE: How about a trip to bishie land with Alice in the Country of Hearts?
 Actually, I feel somewhat guilty referring to the series as “bishie land” because, while that’s technically an apt description, there’s really a lot more going on here than I ever would have expected.
 I read the third volume this week and enjoyed it quite a bit.

 In a nutshell, a girl named Alice is whisked away to a Wonderland where a bevy of handsome fellows instantly fall in love with her.
 Instead of being flustered by this experience, however, she thinks it’s really weird and sets out to learn more about her surroundings.
 There’s a good deal of mystery afoot still, and in this volume Alice gets attacked by a couple of friendly-seeming denizens—while growing chummier with an early foe—reminding us that things are seldom as they seem in this baffling world.

 It’s got a good English adaptation too, with some snappy dialogue that seemed Whedon-y to me.
 I believe the exact phrase to prompt the comparison was, “Who in the what now?” which I’m pretty sure has been a Xander line at one point or another.

 MJ: First of all, you’re absolutely right about that Xander line.
 Also, this sounds like a pretty nice read.
 I especially like the fact that she’s so inquisitive.